1936 Copa de Oro

-The 1936 Copa de Oro was the match to define the 1936 Argentine Primera División of Argentine Primera División.
-It was played between River Plate (winners of Copa Campeonato) and San Lorenzo (winners of Copa de Honor).
+The 1936 Copa de Oro was the match to determine the 1936 Argentine Primera División champion, the 45th season of top-flight football in Argentina, and the Argentine participant in the 1936 Copa Aldao.
+It was contested between Copa de Honor winners San Lorenzo and Copa Campeonato champions River Plate.

-The match was held in the C.A.
-Independiente Staidum in Avellaneda.
-River Plate won their 3rd. league title after defeating San Lorenzo 4–2.
+The match was held at the C.A.
+Independiente Stadium in Avellaneda.
+River Plate won their fourth league title after defeating San Lorenzo 4–2.

-It was also the first championship played under a format similar to Apertura and Clausura tournaments.